Losing your mother is devastating.

 How long does the healing journey take to complete?

-The healing journey will take you 28 days to complete.
+The healing journey will take you on average 3-8 weeks to complete.
 However, because the content will stir up lots of emotions it may take longer.
 Trust your feelings and take as long as you need.

 Who is this healing journey for?

 The healing journey is mostly suited to women; however, men too are emotional beings and they too deserve to understand their journey of losing their mother.
 However, I honestly believe that women will be more attracted to the healing journey.

 What is the cost for the healing journey?

 The cost is a one-off payment of $49.
 Once you log into the website and pay the $199, you have access to the course straight away.